godotengine/godot-docs/about/faq.rst

 I would like to contribute!
 How can I get started?
 --------------------------------------------------

 Awesome!
-As an open-source project, Godot thrives off of the innovation and the ambition of developers like you.
+As an open source project, Godot thrives off of the innovation and the ambition of developers like you.

 The best way to start contributing to Godot is by using it and reporting